-Programs include adult education, GED preparation, English for Speakers of Other Languages (ESOL), employment and training, food pantries, fuel assistance, housing assistance, early education and care, youth services, citizenship assistance, and elder services.
+Programs include adult education, GED preparation, English for Speakers of Other Languages (ESOL), employment and training, health services, food pantries, fuel assistance, housing assistance, early education and care, youth services, citizenship assistance, and elder services.
 Some ABCD neighborhood sites offer assistance with the Earned Income Tax Credit, tax preparation, and financial literacy.

 Call for further information about each program.

 Referral from Hunger Hotline (800-645-8333) required for many food pantry services.
 Call M – F: 8am – 7pm or Sat: 10am – 2pm.

 Downtown office: M - F: 9am - 5pm

 87 Tyler St. 5th Floor,